 For best results, view in Landscape mode.

-The health impact of coffee has been
+The health impact of coffee

 a controversial topic, with advocates

 pushing its antioxidant activity and brain

 rate and blood pressure.

 But the latest wave of studies brings a wealth of

 It's high in antioxidants and linked to a

 of many diseases.

 coffee include protecting against type 2 diabetes,

 Parkinson's disease, liver disease, liver cancer,